rajpratapgit/js-hindi-by-chaiorcode/README.md

 # js-hindi-by-chaiorcode
-A code repo for javascript series at chai aur code youtube channel.
+A code repo for javascript series which i am learning at chai aur code youtube channel by amazing mentor hitesh choudhary.